Green (Steve Hillage album): Critical reception

 According to Mark Powell, who wrote the sleeve notes for the reissue, Green "earned a well deserved place in the affections of the Hillage faithful."
 The album was favourably reviewed by music critics.
 Liam Mackey of Hot Press said "don't be put off by the disconcerting packaging should you spot in your local shop.
 The music itself is infinitely more accessible even if it does require some patient listening before offering complete satisfaction.
 And just as all good things mature with age, you can be assured that Green will still be rewarding you handsomely long after the next musical fad has come and gone."

 The album continued to receive acclaim in later times.
-Greg Prato of Allmusic rated the album three and a half stars out of five, saying "although not as consistent as some of his other albums, it certainly has its moments."
-He praised the inclusion of the backing band that had appeared on Hillage's earlier album Motivation Radio "which helps make Hillage's twisted songs even better," saying that "like his other albums, the musicianship is top-notch."
+Greg Prato of AllMusic said that, "although not as consistent as some of his other albums, it certainly has its moments."
+He praised the inclusion of the backing band that had appeared on Hillage's earlier album Motivation Radio "which helps make Hillage's twisted songs even better", saying that "like his other albums, the musicianship is top-notch."
 He concluded that "Hillage fans will definitely not be disappointed with Green."
 Elly Roberts of Allgigs was very favourable, saying "in true Prog Rock fashion, Hillage was totally unpredictable; this is why he's still revered to this day."
-Italian website Debaser rated the album five stars out of five.
-German magazine Musikexpress rated the album four stars out of six.
+Italian website Debaser rated the album at five stars out of five.
+German magazine Musikexpress rated the album at four stars out of six.

 In a "Buyer's Guide" to Hillage's solo works in 2014, Team Rock said that Green remains Hillage's best solo album, saying that Mason "helped to bring out some quite astonishing guitar performances.
 At a time when punk was raging hard, with Green Hillage calmly proved that not only was he a virtuoso master of the guitar, but also that he could bring out the distinctive colour of any composition, by knowing when not to play.
 Tracks like "Sea Nature", "Musik of the Trees" and "The Glorious Om Riff" are spellbinding by the way Hillage envisages music in three dimensions.
 Overall the album was a magnificent fruition of his dramatic purpose."

-In 2004, Polish journalist Jerzy Skarżyńsk included the album in the first volume of his list of "Unforgettable Albums in Rock History", published as the book Niezapomniane płyty historii rocka.
-It was one of 99 different albums listed in Volume One, which only lists albums from 1967–1979, and one of 199 albums listed altogether.
+In 2004, Polish journalist Jerzy Skarżyński included the album in the first volume of his list of "Unforgettable Albums in Rock History", published as the book Niezapomniane płyty historii rocka.
+It was one of 99 different albums listed in Volume One, which only lists albums from 1967 to 1979, and one of 199 albums listed altogether.